- Is it safe to travel in Kurdistan?

 That said, Adventure Tourism is what the name suggests and common sense should always be used in this or any other country.
 Our company always provides its guests with a security briefing upon arrival and gives a few pointers to follow – such as following the instructions of your guide in case of emergencies.

 The laws regarding visas change from time to time and our company will inform our clients of any new developments.
-At present, all Americans, citizens of the EU, Canadians, and Japanese can enter Kurdistan without a visa for a period of 10 days.
-If the stay is longer than 10 days an exit fee of approximately $40 USD is required.
-Stays of 15 days or longer require a visit to the Office of Foreign Registry which your guide will assist you with in such an event.
-It is generally fairly easy and painless but does take a bit of time.
-We recommend if you are staying more than 15 days that you obtain a visa prior to entry so that your trip is not interrupted in any way.
-All persons from other countries require a visa to enter the country.
-This can be obtained from any Iraqi embassy or consulate of which there are many.
-Our company does not provide a visa service per se, but we can guide you through the process if need be.
+At present, all citizens of the United States and the EU, Kuwaitis, Canadians, and Japanese, as well as a number of others, can enter Kurdistan without a visa for a period of 30 days.
+If the stay is longer than 30 days an exit fee of approximately $40 USD can be required.
+Stays of 30 days or longer require a visit to the Office of Foreign Registry, which your guide will assist you with, in such an event.
+It is generally fairly easy and painless but does take a bit of time - two hours or more.
+All persons from countries requiring a visa to enter the country must make an arrangement with our company one month in advance.
+High definition passport photo and a copy of the passport page is required.
+There is a substantial cost for visas at this time, which can also change.
+We will inform the client at the time of the booking what fees are involved.
+Our company does not profit from the visa process.
+All fees are paid to the legal broker and for official government fees over which we have no control.
+Facilitating visas to Kurdistan is a service we provide our clients only.
+We do not arrange visas for anyone other than those who have booked a tour with our company.

 No. While Kurdistan is a predominantly Muslim area there are also large minorities of Christians and adherents to other faiths whose rights are scrupulously protected by law.
 Kurdistan is a very westernized area and is often referred to as “The Next Dubai”.
 There is a great deal of freedom in the region and women are often seen in the streets in jeans – rarely in veils.
 There are more than 20 seats reserved in Parliament for women and their rights are protected by law.
 That said, it is always wise to dress conservatively out of respect for the norms for this part of the world.
 Almost all of our visitors remark on the incredible level of hospitality throughout the region and indeed taking care of guests is a national pastime.